Polyiamond: Symmetries

 Possible symmetries are mirror symmetry, 2-, 3-, and 6-fold rotational symmetry, and each combined with mirror symmetry.

 2-fold rotational symmetry with and without mirror symmetry requires at least 2 and 4 triangles, respectively.
 6-fold rotational symmetry with and without mirror symmetry requires at least 6 and 18 triangles, respectively.
 Asymmetry requires at least 5 triangles.
 3-fold rotational symmetry without mirror symmetry requires at least 7 triangles.

 In the case of only mirror symmetry we can distinguish having the symmetry axis aligned with the grid or rotated 30° (requires at least 4 and 3 triangles, respectively); ditto for 3-fold rotational symmetry, combined with mirror symmetry (requires at least 18 and 1 triangles, respectively).

 Generalizations

 Like polyominoes, but unlike polyhexes, polyiamonds have three-dimensional counterparts, formed by aggregating tetrahedra.
 However, polytetrahedra do not tile 3-space in the way polyiamonds can tile 2-space.

 Tessellations

 Every polyiamond of order 8 or less tiles the plane, except for the V-heptiamond.

 Correspondence with polyhexes

 Every polyiamond corresponds to a polyhex, as illustrated at right.
 Conversely, every polyhex is also a polyiamond, because each hexagonal cell of a polyhex is the union of six adjacent equilateral triangles.
-(Note, however, that neither correspondence is one-to-one.)
+Neither correspondence is one-to-one.